End-to-End Speech Translation with Pre-trained Models and Adapters: UPC at IWSLT 2021: System description

 In work done by \citet{adapter-st}, they proposed to use this module to adjust the representation from the speech encoder to the language-specific decoders.
 Hence, we have used this module with a similar purpose, since we also needed to combine different pre-trained components and modalities.

 The \textbf{Length Adaptor} is a module that reduces the length discrepancy between the input and output sequences.
-It achieves an 8x down-sampling of the encoder representation by applying a stack of 3 convolutional layers with a stride of 2.
+It achieves an 8x down-sampling of the encoder representation by applying a stack of 3 convolutional layers with a kernel size of 3 and a stride of 2.